Building REST services with Spring

 • A spectrum of stateless to stateful services

-What’s important to realize is that REST, however ubiquitous, is not a standard, per se, but an approach, a style, a set of constraints on your architecture that can help you build web-scale systems.
-In this tutorial we will use the Spring portfolio to build a RESTful service while leveraging the stackless features of REST.
+Note that REST, however ubiquitous, is not a standard per se but an approach, a style, a set of constraints on your architecture that can help you build web-scale systems.
+This tutorial uses the Spring portfolio to build a RESTful service while takin advantage of the stackless features of REST.

 Getting Started

-As we work through this tutorial, we’ll use Spring Boot.
+As we work through this tutorial, we use Spring Boot.
 Go to Spring Initializr and add the following dependencies to a project:

-Let’s start off with the simplest thing we can construct.
+We start off with the simplest thing we can construct.
 In fact, to make it as simple as possible, we can even leave out the concepts of REST.
-(Later on, we’ll add REST to understand the difference.)
+(Later on, we add REST, to understand the difference.)

-Big picture: We’re going to create a simple payroll service that manages the employees of a company.
-We’ll store employee objects in a (H2 in-memory) database, and access them (via something called JPA).
-Then we’ll wrap that with something that will allow access over the internet (called the Spring MVC layer).
+Big picture: We are going to create a simple payroll service that manages the employees of a company.
+We store employee objects in a (H2 in-memory) database, and access them (through something called JPA).
+Then we wrap that with something that allows access over the internet (called the Spring MVC layer).

 The following code defines an Employee in our system.